Undergraduate study - 2024 entry

 Many national collections are located close to the University's Central Area, making them easy to access between classes.
 Highlights include the National Library of Scotland, which has outstanding German holdings.

-We have excellent links with the German Consulate, which is based in Edinburgh, and with the Goethe-Institut.
+We have excellent links with the German Consulate, which is based in Edinburgh, and with the Goethe-Institut in Glasgow.

 Study abroad

-If international travel restrictions allow, you will spend Year 3 abroad.
-This will involve a minimum of 30 weeks in a German-speaking country, usually Germany or Austria.
+You will spend Year 3 abroad (a minimum of 30 weeks) in a German-speaking country, usually Germany or Austria.

 How will I learn?